synergyaixyz/SynergyAI/README.md

 - Node.js 16.x or higher
 - npm 8.x or higher
-- Metamask or another Web3 wallet for blockchain interactions
+- Phantom or another Solana-compatible wallet for blockchain interactions

 ## 🛠️ Development